jQuery uploading widget

 Add custom widget button labels

-Reset widget after upload
+Reset the widget after upload

 Add a custom message to the dialog